 - Tobacco use of any kind, including cigars, cigarettes, chewing tobacco, pipes and snuff

-Sometimes, oral cancer develops without any known cause.
-This is why it’s so important to visit your dentist for routine cancer screenings.
+According to the American Cancer Society, men face twice the risk of developing oral cancer as women, with men over the age of 50 facing the greatest risk.
+Sometimes, oral cancer can develop without any known cause.
+This is why it is important to visit your dentist for routine cancer screenings.

 When examining the mouth for oral cancer symptoms, dentists typically look for the following: